Installing Ceiling Speakers

 DO AUDIO INSTALLATIONS OFFER AN INSTALL SERVICE?

-We employ the services of several specialist audio installers that allows us to cover most of the UK.
+We employ the services of several specialist audio installers that allow us to cover most of the UK.

 This includes schools and educational facilities that require DBS approved workers, and all our chosen installation teams will meet the full range of health and safety requirements of any site, along with complete liability insurance to cover any potential issues during and after the installation.